The Scoop on Deferred MBA Admissions

 What are deferred MBA admissions programs?

-Deferred programs are for college students who haven’t held a full-time job upon application submission.
+Deferred programs are for college students who haven’t held a full-time job at the time of application submission.
 The most common model for deferred MBA admissions programs is to apply as a college senior (undergrad or grad).
 First, you gain admission, and then you work for two to four years before starting the program.

 Throughout the deferral period, MBA program admits can access valuable networks and engage career resources within the university.
 Without a doubt, the most coveted deferred MBA admissions program for SBC clients is the HBS 2+2 Program.